The ketogenic diet is about forcing your body to switch from burning glucose for energy to burning stored carbohydrates.

 But how do you send your body into ketosis and keep it there?
 It’s about which foods you eat.
-Check out these lists of “good” ketogenic foods and “bad” ketogenic foods.
+Check out these lists of “good” ketogenic diet food and “bad” ketogenic diet food.

 Bacon, glorious bacon!
 You can bring home all the bacon you want.
 It’s doubtful anyone in your family is going to put chalk in your coffee for bringing home some bacon.
 Bacon is essentially a “free food” on the ketogenic diet.

 Naturally, you don’t want to consume large amounts of animal fat to the point of making yourself sick.
 But bacon is a delicious part of the ketogenic diet and something to be celebrated.
 There’s a reason why state fairs across America always are unleashing new bacon concoctions, such as chocolate-dipped bacon on a stick.

 Okay, not sold on the bacon?
 Here’s some other tasty options!

 Coldwater fish caught in wild environments.
 Certain fish are a great part of the ketogenic diet.
 Try salmon, tuna, halibut, mackerel, and cod.

 Greek yogurt.
 Keep it plain as opposed to buying brands doused in sugar.

 High-fiber, whole-grain foods, such as oatmeal.
 As with anything you buy at the supermarket, don’t buy varieties doctored with sugar—sugar is a stake into the heart of the ketogenic diet.

 Low-carbohydrate vegetables.
 You still need your vegetables on the ketogenic diet, of course.
 But some actually are high in carbohydrates and should be avoided.
 Good choices include leafy greens, broccoli, and asparagus.